AnyFetch/anyfetch-provider.js/README.md

 Params:
 * `req`: the current request.
 Access GET values in `req.params`.
 * `preDatas` datas stored previously, as returned by `initAccount`
-* `next`: call this with the error if any (token is invalid, preDatas are out of date, ...) and the datas to store permanently
+* `next`: call this with the error if any (token is invalid, preDatas are out of date, ...) and the datas to store permanently.
+Third parameter can optionally be the redirect page, if blank it will be `cluestr.com`.

 Example:
 ```javascript